juanmf/StepperMotors/README.md

 scenarios.

 A few distinct concepts have been implemented:
-* Driver (or Controller, used interchangeably), each instantiated driver will behave as a dedicated single thread worker (see `BlockingQueueWorker`) which receives steps jobs through a shared queue, in an attempt decouple steps timing from the rest of the system, (here the GIL imposes some challenged in theory).
+* `Driver` (or Controller, used interchangeably), each instantiated driver will behave as a dedicated single thread worker (see `BlockingQueueWorker`) which receives steps jobs through a shared queue, in an attempt decouple steps timing from the rest of the system, (here the GIL imposes some challenged in theory).
-* Stepper Motor, encapsulates the motor characteristics, like min and max PPS (pulses per second), and instantaneous
+* `StepperMotor`, encapsulates the motor characteristics, like min and max PPS (pulses per second), and instantaneous
   torque.
 A Generic motor is implemented that can be constructed with specifics in case of lacking implementation of
   your motor (you are welcome to add it).
-* Navigation, The driver can navigate from A to B, setting direction & sending pulses to the motor, statically (as in a 3D printer scenario where planning is made up front) or dynamically (for interactive or event based systems that need to quickly respond to unplanned speed and direction changes).
+* `Navigation`, The driver can navigate from A to B, setting direction & sending pulses to the motor, statically (as in a 3D printer scenario where planning is made up front), dynamically (for interactive or event based systems that need to quickly respond to unplanned speed and direction changes), or centrally synchronized for several motors ran in choir (this is also dynamic).
-* Acceleration strategies or profiles, handle how to reach max speeds for the motor.
+* `AccelerationStrategies` or profiles, handle how to reach max speeds for the motor.
 Linear, Exponential & Custom (which takes motor's instantaneous torque or a list of transformations as input to max out your motor capabilities).
 Custom acceleration strategy has a pre-requisite that you use the Benchmark module (see bellow) to find optimal
   transformations for your motor, in a production setup (proper load applied).
 All changes are effected as a function of current motor' speed in PPS. (other systems use curves as function of time.
 I found that impractical)
-  * DelayPlanners (in tandem with Navigation modes) enable Drivers to handle inertia gracefully either in a static or dynamic context.
+  * `DelayPlanners` (in tandem with Navigation modes) enable Drivers to handle inertia gracefully either in a static or dynamic context.
 DelayPlanner implementations determine if it's time to start breaking, speeding up or stay steady.
     Acceleration strategies effect proper changes to speed.
-* Benchmark, a stress test module to find your motor's (under current load), min & max speeds, and instantaneous torque characteristics, all in terms of PPS.
+* `Benchmark`, a stress test module to find your motor's (under current load), min & max speeds, and instantaneous torque characteristics, all in terms of PPS.
 For instantaneous torque characteristics the output (with format `[(minPPS, incrementPPS_1), (minPPS + incrementPPS_1, incrementPPS_2), ..., (maxPPS, 0)]`) can be used as `YourStepperMotorSubClass.TORQUE_CHARACTERISTICS` or as an input to `CustomAccelerationPerPps` acceleration